-The table below summarizes the average Standard & Poor's ("S&P") credit rating and effective duration by investment type, as of December 31, 2012:
+The table below summarizes the average Standard & Poor's ("S&P") credit rating and effective duration by investment type, as of December 31, 2013:

-(In thousands) Fair Value S&P Rating Effective Duration Commercial paper \$ 5,839 AA 0.11 U.S. government and agency securities 205,939 A+ 1.62 Corporate and other securities 79,862 A+ 1.62 State and municipal securities 10,321 A+ 0.36 Mortgage and asset-backed-securities 43,326 AA+ 1.64 Total \$ 345,287
+(In thousands) Fair Value S&P Rating Effective Duration U.S. government and agency securities Corporate and other securities \$ 25,706 7,704 AA AA- 0.44 0.19 State and municipal securities 3,400 A 0.00 Total \$ 36,810 =

 Included among the U.S. government and agency securities, in the table above, are securities issued by Fannie Mae, Freddie Mac, the Federal Home Loan Bank and the Federal Home Loan Mortgage Corporation that do not carry the full faith and credit guarantee of the United States Government.
-As reflected in the table above, the Company's investment portfolio included approximately \$43 million in mortgage and asset-backed securities, comprising approximately 12% of the Company's total investments at December 31, 2012.
-This broad category had an overall average S&P credit rating of AA+ and an effective duration of 1.64 years, and included both agency-guaranteed and non-agency residential mortgage-backed securities, collateralized mortgage obligation securities, commercial mortgage-backed securities.
+As of December 31, 2013, the Company did not hold any investments in mortgage and asset-backed securities.
+As of December 31, 2013, these investments, in aggregate, had an average S&P credit rating of "AA" and an effective duration of 0.35 years.